GTLIDAR/safe-nav-locomotion/README.md

 This will generate the trajectory .txt files.

 ### Drake Visualization
-Make sure that the trajectories are generated before hand as shown before.
+Make sure that the trajectories are generated beforehand as shown in the previous section.
 1- Open termminal and run
 ```
 cd path/drake/